 During these two eras the induction periods were short.
 Disease occurred within a few days of exposure.
 Direct intervention led to quick and noticeable changes.

-However today, with chronic disease, long induction periods, and small associations and risk factors, interventions take longer and require much larger numbers of participants to see noticeable results.
+Today however, with chronic disease, long induction periods, small associations, and small risk factors, interventions take longer and require much larger numbers of participants to see noticeable differences.

 No Black Box